MEDEA'S TV TROPES

 Experienced Protagonist: When The V7D found her, she was already a renowned Mistress of the Underworld and a demolition ball against Underworld nasties thanks to her mastery of Umbrakinesis.

-Can't Act Perverted Towards a Love Interest: One clear sign that Medea is actually being her real, vulnerable self around Nicoletta is how with her ex-girlfriends, she had no problem using her smooth, direct approach to win them over—she could charm her way through any situation without breaking a sweat.
+Can't Act Perverted Towards a Love Interest: One clear sign that Medea is actually being her real, vulnerable self around Nicoletta is how with her ex-girlfriends, she had no problem using her smooth, direct approach to win them over—she could power bottom her way through any situation without breaking a sweat.
 But with Nicoletta?
 Suddenly, even the simplest gesture, like reaching for Nicoletta’s hand, makes her second guess herself, and her face heats up in a way she’s never experienced before.

 Womanchild: Nicoletta has seen enough of Medea to know that, on the surface, she’s a woman who’s got her shit together.
 Confident, composed, and unshakable in her principles.
 There’s a weight to the way she carries herself, like someone who’s made her choices and will stand by them, no matter what.
 She speaks with conviction, fights like she has nothing to prove, and holds herself to a standard higher than most.
 But then there are moments—fleeting, barely-there cracks in the façade—that make Nicoletta wonder if, deep down, Medea is still just a girl who never really got the chance to grow up.
 Someone who never figured out what she actually wanted before the world forced her onto a path she couldn’t step away from.
 It’s not immaturity, not by a long shot.
 It’s something quieter, sadder.
 Like her life hit pause at some point, and she just kept going out of sheer momentum, never stopping long enough to ask herself what came next.